 - If your skin is very sensitive, choose a different clay (white kaolin clay works great).

-- If you take clay internally, drink it at least an hour after you ate (before you go to bed) or in the morning on an empty stomach, but don’t eat anything for an hour.
+- When taking clay internally, drink it at least an hour after you ate (before you go to bed) or in the morning on an empty stomach, but don’t eat anything for an hour.
 Also, if taken internally, don’t take clay with medications and supplements, it can reduce the effectiveness.

 - Don’t dispose of the clay directly in the sink, it may clog it.
 Throw it in the bio thrash instead.